Touch Display 2

 |

-Connecting the power cable incorrectly might cause damage to the display. |
+Connecting the power cable incorrectly can damage the display. |

 -